cube-soft/cube.pdf/Applications/Converter/Readme.md

 ## History

+* 2020/07/07 version 1.1.0
+    - Fix to install and uninstall the CubePDF printer.
+    - Change log4net to NLog.
 * 2020/04/27 version 1.0.3
     - Fix to copy when move failed.
     - Fix the temporary path for Ghostscript.